birdandhike.com logo

 The Paton house is set in a rural residential area with scattered houses, trees, shrubs, and other amenities of rural living.
 The feeders, on the back of her house, attract a variety of hummingbirds, including Violet-crowned Hummingbirds.
 Gates are open sunrise to sunset.
 It's customary to leave a few bucks in the 'sugar jar' to help pay for filling the feeders.

 Roadside Rest Area Roadside Rest Area.
 An old highway rest area on Highway 82 adjacent to Sonoita Creek.
 This place provides easy viewing into dense riparian areas where Rose-throated Becards nest.
 Sonoita Creek, which is behind a fence, is on private land and closed to public access.
 Rocky and densely vegetated hillsides above the creek provide habitat for desert species.
 Many rare and unusual birds have been seen here.
 Cross the highway carefully.
-The Roadside Rest also holds the historic Tellis Family Shrine, an interesting cultural site.
+Just east of the Roadside Rest, the historic Tellis Family Shrine is an interesting cultural site.

 Patagonia Lake State Park Patagonia Lake State Park & Sonoita Creek Natural Area.
 Patagonia Lake is fringed with brush thickets and cattails and is located adjacent to a natural area.
 The developed areas can be noisy, but shoreline trails run through various habitat types (desert scrub, mesquite thickets, and cattail marsh) and lead to good areas for finding desert scrub, riparian, and waterfowl species.
 Hummingbirds are common at campground feeders.
 Northern Beardless-Tyrannulets are said to be fairly common in the mesquite thickets.
 The Sonoita Creek State Natural Area is a pristine area adjacent to the park with 5,000 acres of cottonwoods, willows, sycamores, and mesquites.
 Watch for nesting Gray Hawks and Zone-tailed Hawks during spring and summer.